-I seek to understand (1) how nutritional regulation affects growth and physiological allocation (i.e. how do different nutrients get to different parts of the body or organism?); and (2) how nutrition and behavior interact to drive function and growth of complex social groups.
-For example, how do ant queens balance foraging efforts vs. tending their young, to grow a new leafcutter colony?
-Details can be found in my research statement (pdf).
+I ask (1) how nutrients affect growth and physiological allocation (i.e. how do different nutrients get to different parts of the body or organism?); and (2) how nutrition and behavior interact to drive function and growth of complex social groups.
+For example, how do ant queens balance between foraging vs. tending their young, to grow a new leafcutter colony?
+For details, see my research statement (pdf).